sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 ### Defining Pattern Recognition

-Pattern recognition is the scientific discipline concerned with the automatic discovery of regularities in data through the use of computer algorithms, and with using these regularities to take actions such as classifying the data into different categories[^1].
+Pattern recognition is the scientific discipline concerned with the automatic discovery of regularities in data through the use of computer algorithms, and with using these regularities to take actions such as classifying the data into different categories.
 It forms the foundation of many artificial intelligence applications and serves as a bridge between raw data and decision-making processes.

 Bishop's approach to pattern recognition emphasizes probabilistic methods, where uncertainty is explicitly quantified and incorporated into models.
-This probabilistic framework provides a principled approach to designing and analyzing pattern recognition systems that can handle noisy, incomplete, or ambiguous data[^1].
+This probabilistic framework provides a principled approach to designing and analyzing pattern recognition systems that can handle noisy, incomplete, or ambiguous data.

 ### Learning Paradigms in Pattern Recognition

 #### Supervised Learning

 Supervised learning involves training algorithms on labeled data, where each training example is paired with the desired output.
 The goal is to learn a mapping function that can generalize from training examples to make predictions on unseen data.
-Bishop frames this as learning conditional probability distributions, such as p(y|x), which represents the probability of output y given input x[^1].
+Bishop frames this as learning conditional probability distributions, such as p(y|x), which represents the probability of output y given input x.

 #### Unsupervised Learning

 In unsupervised learning, the algorithm works with unlabeled data and attempts to discover hidden patterns or intrinsic structures.
 This often involves estimating the properties of the probability distribution that generated the data.
-Techniques like clustering, density estimation, and dimensionality reduction fall under this category[^1].
+Techniques like clustering, density estimation, and dimensionality reduction fall under this category.

 #### Semi-Supervised Learning